wreedb/confidant/doc/site/install.md

 Head to the [releases page](https://codeberg.org/wreedb/confidant/releases) and grab the latest binary, currently only AMD64 (or 86_64 if you *love* underscores), are provided in binary form.
 The `-static` option is the simplest, since it has no runtime dependencies.
-The `.package.tar.xz` on the other hand contains the static binary, shell completions and manual page, which may be very useful; especially the completions.
+You may also be interested in the shell completions and manual pages, which are also available to download.

 Manual Installation
 -------------------